CSE 701: Foundations of Modern Scientific Programming

 Computers, phones, tablets, smart watches, and other digital devices cannot be used during the exam.
 Any students found using a digital device of any kind or modified notes during the exam will be charged with academic dishonesty.

 In addition, there will be a final project at the end of the term.
 The final project will require you to write a complete C++ program according to requirements set by the professor.
-The nature of the program will be discussed toward the end of the term.
+The project description and guidelines can be found at this link.

 Each exam will be worth a third of the final grade, and the final project will be worth another third.
 After the average is calculated, it will be rounded to the nearest integer, with .5 rounded up.
 A final grade of 70% or more is required to pass the course.